-Going to the hospital in the Netherlands in 2019: How to make it through a visit at the ‘ziekenhuis’
+Are you curious about what it’s like to visit a hospital in the Netherlands?
+Here’s how to make it through a visit to the ‘ziekenhuis‘ in 2020.

 Healthcare, in general, can be pretty confusing if you’re a foreign national and not used to a new healthcare system.
 I found it especially weird because I have a national health service in my own country, so you don’t have to pay for any of your healthcare or hospital visits (this is covered via our taxes).
 Truthfully, it’s taken me 3 years to fully get my head around it, as until you actually fall ill, you’re never entirely sure of the process.